larryschirmer/rl_maze_solver/README.md

     python main.py
    ```

-   Expect to see five reward maps and an iteration numbers.
+   Expect to see the five reward maps appear in the console.
 The whole process is very fast, and should be done in a couple of seconds.

 1. Cleanup